 A: Yes, after a student has been claimed by a school in the KIDS system, the claiming school has the responsibility of graduating the student with his/her cohort.
-If the student does not graduate with his/her cohort they will count as a non-graduate in the four-year adjusted cohort graduation rate.
-However, if the student graduates within five years, he/she will count as a graduate in the five-year adjusted cohort graduate in the five-year adju
+If the student does not graduate with his/her cohort, they will count as a non-graduate in the four-year adjusted cohort graduation rate.
+However, if the student graduates within five years, he/she will count as a graduate in the five-year adjusted cohort graduation rate.